dandandandan81/dandandandan81.github.io/docs/network/multicast.md

-# ROOMNET Apple TV Network Requirements: For Networks with live TV via Multicast
+# ROOMNET Apple TV Network Requirements: For Networks with Multicast TV

-The ROOMNET Apple TV solution is cloud-based and enables users to stream their favorite content.
-A robust and correctly configured network is essential for a good user experience.
+This document details the geenral requirements of the ROOMNET Apple TV Solution and covers addtional requirements for providing multicast IPTV streams.
+The Guide assumes the IPTV streamer and the Apple TVs will exist within a single common VLAN.
+Any differing configuration is beyond the scope of this document and should be raised with your project manager allowng us top discuss and advise accordingly.

 ## Core Network Foundation